brianloveswords/cmdserver/README.md

 debug listening: '/tmp/food.socket'
 ```

+Then, in another terminal session, you can connect to the server by running
+the same command:

 ```
-# in another terminal session
 ± node example.js -S /tmp/food.socket
 file /tmp/food.socket
 /tmp/food.socket < help